Control with uncertain data of socially structured compartmental epidemic models: Examples from the COVID-19 outbreak in Italy

 \section{Examples from the COVID-19 outbreak in Italy}

 In this section we present several numerical tests on the constrained compartmental model with uncertain data.
 Details of the numerical method used are given in Appendix \ref{app:sG}.
-In an attempt to analyse sufficiently realistic scenarios, in the following examples we will refer to values taken from Italian data on the COVID-19 epidemic \cite{Protezione}.
-More precisely, in the first test case we illustrate the behavior of the model in a simplified approach in the absence of uncertainty and social structure and without trying to reproduce scenarios closely related to current data.
-In the second test case, following a progressively more realistic approach, we consider the impact of the presence of uncertain data in the controlled model with homogeneous social mixing and calibrated on Italian data.
-The same setting is then considered in Test 3 taking into account the additional effect on the spreading of the infectious disease given by the social structure of the system described by suitable social interaction functions.
-The final scenario, explored in Test 4, examines the possibility of reducing the amplitude of the epidemic peak with the application of relaxed confinement measures related to the social structure of the system.
+In an attempt to analyze sufficiently realistic scenarios, in the following examples we will refer to values taken from Italian data on the COVID-19 epidemic \cite{Protezione}.
+More precisely, in the first test case we illustrate the behavior of the model in a simplified setting in absence of uncertainty and social structure and without trying to reproduce scenarios closely related to current data.
+In the second test case, following a progressively more realistic approach, we consider the impact of the presence of uncertain data in the controlled model with homogeneous social mixing and calibrated on Italian data. {The same setting is then considered in Test 3 taking into account the additional effects given by the social structure of the system, characterized by suitable social interaction functions and an age-dependent recovery rate.
+The final scenario, explored in Test 4, examines the influence on the spread of infectious disease induced by relaxed confinement measures related to the social structure of the system.}